Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 - The intellectual establishment — which has made it professionally suicidal to say what Moynihan said in 1965 and what the data has confirmed every year since

-- The entertainment industry — which has constructed an elaborate permission structure for paternal abandonment, framing any discussion of responsibility as conservative moralizing
+- The entertainment industry — which has built an elaborate permission structure for paternal abandonment, framing any discussion of responsibility as conservative moralizing

 This is not conservatism.
 This is mathematics.